Reeb flows transverse to foliations

 \begin{ex}[creating contact regions using holonomy] Consider $\R^3$ foliated by planes $z=\text{const}$ and endowed with the Riemannian metric $g=dx^2+dy^2+2^{-2x} dz^2$.
 This is a local model for a foliation with holonomy.
 One may produce a contact structure by rotating the tangent planes to the foliation by a Riemannian angle of $\varepsilon$ around an axis parallel to the $x$ axis.
 Any line parallel to the $x$ axis is a Legendrian.
 Travelling along such a Legendrian in the positive $x$ direction, the Riemannian angles are constant, so the Euclidean angles are increasing.
 This twisting of contact planes along a Legendrian is the hallmark of a contact structure.

 In equations, the contact form is $\alpha:=2^{-x}dz+\varepsilon dy$ and

 In this case, the Reeb flow is not transverse to the foliation but points in the $y$ direction.
 This construction may equally well be done in the quotient of $\R^3$ by the isometry $(x,y,z)\mapsto (x+1,y, 2z)$.
-Here we have seen the general rule that ``Legendrians (in the characteristic foliation on a leaf) flow in the direction of contracting holonomy''. \end{ex} \begin{ex}[Anosov flows] \cref{ex:1} can be modified so that the Reeb flow is transverse to the leaves.
-We make the Legendrian flow Anosov, i.e. spreading out in the $y$-direction as well as contracting in the $z$-direction.
-The relevant metric is $g=dx^2 +2^{2x} dy^2 + 2^{-2x} dz^2$.
+Here we have seen the general rule that fix:``Legendrians (in the characteristic foliation on a leaf of the foliation) flow in the direction of contracting holonomy''.

+\plabel{fix:4.1}{This kind of construction is visualized in \cref{fig:examples}.} Three boxes are shown, each equipped with both a product foliation transverse to the $z$ direction and an approximating contact structure.
+The top and bottom faces of each box are leaves.
+The red dotted lines show the characteristic foliation of the contact structure on some of the boxes' faces.
+Observe that in the first box, the slope of the characteristic foliation on the left face is greater than the slope on the right face.
+These ever increasing slopes are unsustainable in a closed manifold.
+The second and third boxes (corresponding with \cref{ex:1} and \cref{ex:2}) are diffeomorphic to the first, but we have introduced some contraction of the leaves of the foliation.
+Now the slopes on the left and right faces can be made identical, facilitating gluing up to a closed manifold.